 ...
 Also.. my internet is being exceptionally slow tonight.
 Picture uploads are not supposed to take this long in the post-dialup era.

-search... etc etc. He directed me to a job agency locally and was pretty surprised at the lack of response I've gotten because 'you can speak Japanese.'
+I've been impressed with the positive attitude and helpfulness of my landlords, paying my rent today, the guy I was dealing with took an interest in how things were going, how's the job search... etc etc. He directed me to a job agency locally and was pretty surprised at the lack of response I've gotten because 'you can speak Japanese.'
 We talked a bit about freelancing, which is how a lot of people residing at sakura house have done jobs while attending school and such.
-Anyhow, with forming blisters I took my leave and went to find this job agency.

 I went, following the directions I'd been given.. but for all my searching (and another couple kilometers of walking) I found korea town... but no job agency.
 Here's another picture, not of that area, but of a shopping district near my apartment.
 I either passed right by it, or didn't go far enough.
-This is easy to do.. as I'm scanning signs, it's not just street level, there's little signs
+This is easy to do.. as I'm scanning signs, it's not just street level, there's little signs everywhere, pointing to businesses on different floors, advertisements for everything... and try as I might, scanning the signs did not yield what I was looking for.
+The positive here is I recognized the name of the place, I'd seen one in Shibuya a week ago.
+I'm going to find an address and go there in person as soon as I can.

 No comments: